ankitg28/ankitg28-BrainyBytes_Storytelling_for_Smart_Learning/README.md

 [BrainyBytes: Storytelling for Smart Learning on Hugging Face Spaces](https://huggingface.co/spaces/ankitg28/BrainyBytes_Storytelling_for_Smart_Learning)

 ## Demo Video Demonstration
-Watch the video demonstration to see BrainBytes in action: [YouTube Video Link](https://youtu.be/oYt6LAaVhmo)
+Watch the video demonstration to see BrainBytes in action: [https://youtu.be/oYt6LAaVhmo](https://youtu.be/InEwhVpjjog)

 ## What's Next